ntibbles/equa11y/README.md

 And includes the success criteria for each test.

 **NEW Settings** page allows you to do the following:
-- Change the UI to 'Dark Mode'
+- Set Dark Mode
 - Hide the beta utilities
 - Change the list of exclusive words
+- Increase the font size of the extension

 ## Core Utilities
 - **Display Alt Text** - Outlines and labels images with their alternative text.